The topic of email monetization is a hot one. It seems the age-old question for a myriad of publishers is this:

 Instead of selling your own products and services, there’s an option to go the affiliate route: sell someone else’s products and service and get a commission.
 Affiliate marketing is a long-standing practice where the key is to choose brands that will appeal to your audience (in other words, products and services they will likely buy).

-Once you settle for your preferred email monetization method, you should follow these steps to keep the momentum going.
+Once you settle for your preferred email list monetization method, you should follow these steps to keep the momentum going.

 1. Uncover best times to send with analytics

 Sure, the number of your subscribers matters, both to prospective advertisers and in terms of overall monetary value.
 However, what matters more are open and click-through rates.
-These metrics paint a full picture when it comes to email monetization, particularly in relation to most effective times to send.
+These metrics paint a full picture when it comes to email list monetization, particularly in relation to most effective times to send.
 By measuring open rates and clicks on a daily basis, publishers can organize their emails to go out at the exact times that yield the best results (most likely to be opened and engaged with).
 A small word of advice: don’t neglect the already proven send times like holidays, anniversaries, and other important dates.

 2. Segment for more precise targeting